-Lately I have received a handful of requests for recommendations on yogurt machines so thought I'd share my yogurt makin' set-up with you.
-These are my essential tools for making both cow's milk and dairy-free yogurt.
+I have received a handful of requests for recommendations on yogurt machines so thought I'd share my yogurt making set-up with you.
+These are my essentials for making both cow's milk and dairy-free yogurt.

-I use the single container Yogourmet Multi Electric Yogurt Maker (see pic at top).
-I find making one large 2-quart batch much more convenient than making several individual servings (fewer dishes to wash).
+My top pick for yogurt machines is the single container Yogourmet Multi Electric Yogurt Maker (pictured at top).
+I find making one 2-quart batch much more convenient than making several individual servings (less pouring, fewer dishes to wash).
 But it's a personal choice.

 The only drawback of the Yogourmet Multi is that the fermentation container is plastic.
 Now it's probably safe and fine to use, but I take all precautions to avoid any leeching of chemicals into our food.
 So, I have replaced the plastic insert it ships with with a 2-quart (1/2 gallon) glass jar like this one: